openshift/release/ci-operator/step-registry/interop/mtr/README.md

   - `CONFIG_FILE`
     - **Definition**: The path to the config file required for MTR test execution.
     - **If left empty**: The default value for this path is `/tmp/integration_tests/mta/conf/env.yaml` and **generally should not change**.
 This variable is here just in case it needs to be overridden in the future.
+  - `MTR_VERSION`
+    - **Definition**: The version of the MTR operator you are testing.
+This variable is currently used in the MTR test configuration file.
+    - **If left empty**: The test will fail.
 - [interop-mtr-report](report/README.md)

 ### Infrastructure